tensorflow/tensorflow/g3doc/Rationale.md

 and also mutable: notably constants like `i32 0`.
 In LLVM, these constants are `Value*r`'s, which allow them to be used as operands to instructions, and that they also have SSA use lists.
-Because these things are uniqued, every `i32 0` in any function share a use list.
+Because these things are uniqued, every `i32 0` in any function shares a use list.
 This means that optimizing multiple functions in parallel won't work (at least without some sort of synchronization on the use lists, which would be unbearably inefficient).